 In order to receive assistance from student financial aid funds, a student must be a U.S. citizen, or a citizen of the Federated States of Micronesia, the Marshall Islands, a permanent resident of the Trust Territory of the Pacific Islands (Palau), or an eligible non-citizen.
-Students must be at least 17 years of age, not enrolled at a secondary educational institution, enrolled as a regular student in a degree program, maintain satisfactory and measurable academic progress, and attend the college on a full-time or part-time basis.
+Students must be at least 17 years of age, have a high school diploma or the equivalency, not enrolled at a secondary educational institution, enrolled as a regular student in a degree or eligible certificate program, maintain satisfactory and measurable academic progress, and attend the college on a full-time or part-time basis.

 Returning or transfer students must NOT be in default on loans or grants previously received to attend any post-secondary educational institution.